How to Prevent Your Number from Being Blocked:

 To reduce spam, carriers like Verizon, AT&T, T-Mobile, etc can put temporary blocks on your landline if their algorithms detect spam like activity.
 This block disables your ability to send or receive messages to your landline but does not affect your phone service.
 These blocks tend to last around 24 hours.

-To prevent your number from being temporarily blocked, below are things you SHOULD NOT DO:
+To prevent your number from being temporarily blocked, below are things you SHOULD AVOID DOING:

 - Outbound Throughput - Sending messages at a rate that exceeds recommended throughput can trigger a block.
 (Toll-free 30mps/number, Standard 1mps/number).
 Slow down the rate at which you send multiple messages.